Gordon H. Chang: Early life and education

-Born in British Hong Kong, Chang earned a degree in history from Princeton and eventually his PhD in history from Stanford.
+Born in British Hong Kong, Chang earned a degree in history from Princeton and his PhD in history from Stanford.

 Career

 In 1991, Chang joined Stanford University.
 Chang is the Olive H. Palmer Professor in the Humanities and a professor of American history at Stanford University.
 Chang's academic interests lie in the connection between race and ethnicity in America and American foreign relations.
 Chang has written on Asian-American history and US–East Asian interactions, and he also researches the fields of US diplomacy, the US-Soviet Cold War, modern China and international security.

 In 1990, Chang published his first book Friends and Enemies: The United States, China and the Soviet Union, 1948–1972.
-In 1997, Chang's second book was Morning Glory, Evening Shadow: Yamato Ichihashi and His Wartime Writing, 1942–1945, about a Japanese-American professor at Stanford University who was interned during the war.
-Chang's other books include Asian Americans and Politics: An Exploration (2001), Chinese American Voices: From the Gold Rush to the Present (2006), Asian American Art: A History, 1850–1970 (2008), and Fateful Ties: A History of America's Preoccupation with China (2015).
+In 1997, Chang's second book was Morning Glory, Evening Shadow: Yamato Ichihashi and His Wartime Writing, 1942–1945, about a Japanese American history professor at Stanford University who was interned during the war.
+Chang's other books include Asian Americans and Politics: An Exploration (2001), Chinese American Voices: From the Gold Rush to the Present (2006), Asian American Art: A History, 1850–1970 (2008), Fateful Ties: A History of America's Preoccupation with China (2015), Ghosts of Gold Mountain: The Epic Story of the Chinese Who Built the Transcontinental Railroad (2019), The Chinese and the Iron Road Building the Transcontinental Railroad (2019), and War, Race, and Culture: Journeys in Trans-Pacific and Asian American Histories (2025).

 In 2015, Chang was inducted as a member of Committee of 100, a leadership organization of Chinese Americans in business, government, academia and the arts whose stated aim is "to encourage constructive relations between the peoples of the United States and Greater China."

-In April 2019, Chang became a senior associate vice provost for undergraduate education at Stanford University.
+In 2019, Chang became a senior associate vice provost for undergraduate education at Stanford University.

+In 2024, Chang co-founded the Asian American Research Center at Stanford (AARCS) with Stephen Sano and Jeanne Tsai and became the center's inaugural director.

+In 2024, Chang was inducted as a member of the American Academy of Arts & Sciences.